jdee/ios-knob-control/README.md

 Notes
 -----

 - The rotary switch animation is not done.
-If you choose that option in the demo app, the results are unpredictable.
-I just know it isn’t done and won’t work.
-The idea there is that the knob should animate abruptly from one discrete position to the next, like an old-style channel changer on a TV.
-- The min. and max. are a bit goofy.
-I have to come to closure on allowed ranges for angles.
-  It’s easier to enforce a continuous range, and I want the default value of 0 always to be legal, so the min has to be less than 0, and the max has to be greater than 0.
-But the knob reads out from 0 to 2π (6.28).
-Here’s a recipe for success: Set the knob to continuous mode.
-  Set the circular switch to OFF and then enter -2 for the min and 2 for the max.
-The min. will be at 4.28 (2π - 2), and the max at 2.00.
+The intention of this animation is that if you rotate the knob with your finger a small distance away from an allowed position, it will snap to the next or previous position very quickly, even before the gesture is complete.
+That complicates matters.
+This animation might be removed.
+At any rate, it's currently buggy.
+- I finally changed all angular parameters (position, min, max, etc.) to be in (-M_PI, M_PI].
+  The min and max parameters are not currently validated, but they should be in that range.
 - Not all combinations of parameters work at the moment in the demo app, but many of them work if you do it yourself.
 The reason is that I always use the same hexagonal knob image in the demo app in discrete mode.
 That could be confusing with a min. and max., so I